tzachar/local-highlight.nvim/README.md

 1. Performance (especially on large files)
 2. Highlight mechanics: by using extmarks, the current format of each highlighted word remains the same (e.g., italics, treesitter highlights)

+# How the Plugin Works

+`local-highlight` will attach to a buffer and register an autocommand for the `CursorHold` event.
+Once the event fires, `local-highlight` will grab the word under the cursor and will highlight all of the usages of the same word in the visible lines of the buffer.

 # Setup

 You can setup local-highlight` as follows:`